-Note The supported roles for switches with the Cisco NX-OS Release 7.0(3)I4(8b) and 7.0(4)I4(x) images are Border Leaf, Border Spine, Leaf, and Spine vPC Pairing - The vPC pairing must be done for switches where the Layer 3 vPC peer-keep alive is used.
-The vPC configuration is automatically picked up from the switches when the vPC peer keep alive is established through the management option.
-This pairing reflects in the GUI only after the migration is complete.

-Step 9 Select the switch, click Actions > Set Role.
+- Note The supported roles for switches with the Cisco NX-OS Release 7.0(3)I4(8b) and 7.0(4)I4(x) images are Border Leaf, Border Spine, Leaf, and Spine - Step 9 Select the switch, click Actions > Set Role.
 On the Select Role screen, select Border and click Select.

 Similarly, set the Spine role for the n9k-14 and n9k-8 spine switches.

-You need to manually create a vPC pairing when the L3 keep alive is configured on the switches.
+Note You need to manually create a vPC pairing when the L3 keep alive is configured on the switches.
 Otherwise, the vPC configuration is automatically picked up from the switches.